Facilitating a Classroom Discussion

 - What did we do with the information received (such as "no, the number I'm thinking of is lower", or "no, my word comes after that")?

 - Then introduce the idea of writing out an algorithm in regular words (e.g. "prompt the user to pick a number within the range").
 Provide chart paper to each group if available.

 - Encourage students to record the bounds of the range and the number guessed on paper in a new row of a table to help keep track of their algorithm-testing process and to communicate their progress with their group-mates.

-- After a group has established a successful algorithm, they can write the pseudocode (also on chart paper).
-Ask students to write instructions for the computer this time.
+- Now ask students to write instructions for the computer.
 Their syntax will likely mimic the programming language(s) with which they are most familiar (e.g. Snap!), but they should not be held to this as a constraint.